adambard/learnxinyminutes-docs/fortran.html.markdown

     call cpu_time(v)        ! sets 'v' to a time in seconds. k = ior(i, j)           ! bitwise OR of 2 integers. v = log10(x)            ! log base 10.
-    i = floor(b)            ! returns the closest integer less than or equal to x. v = aimag(w)            ! imaginary part of a complex number.
+    i = floor(b)            ! converts b to integer by rounding down. v = aimag(w)            ! imaginary part of a complex number.

     !
 Functions & Subroutines